qua-platform/qua-libs/Quantum-Control-Applications/AMO/Use Case 2 - Yiwen Chu Lab - Locking of Optical Cavities/readme.md

 ## Setup

 The corresponding experimental setup is as follows (cf. figure below):
-* Each cavity necessitates one analog output to drive their respective piezo-electric motor controller (AO 6, 7 & 10).
+* Each cavity necessitates one analog output to drive their respective piezo-electric motor controller (AO 6, 7 & 8).
-* Another analog output is used to provide the Pound-Drever-Hall modulation signal to the phase modulator (AO 8).
+* Another analog output is used to provide the Pound-Drever-Hall modulation signal to the phase modulator (AO 6).
 * One analog input is connected to an RF switch which allows probing the optical signal acquired by a photodiode placed after each cavity (AI 1).
 * The state of the RF switch (3 pins) is controlled by three digital markers provided by three OPX digital outputs (DO 7-9).
-* Four additional digital markers are used to control the optical switches rerouting the light in different sections of the full setup (DO 1-4).
+* Four additional digital markers are used to control the optical switches rerouting the light in different sections of the full setup not part of the lock setup (DO 1-4).
 * Other channels are used for qubit control and readout, AOM drive, and optical switches.

 ![setup](setup.PNG)

 ## Results

 The figure below shows results of a lock of three cascaded cavities.
 When switching between enabled and disabled PID lock, the program is able to recapture the drifting error signal.
 This can be seen both in the AC and DC signal.

+![lock_characterization](lock_characterization.png)

-Furthermore, the FFT in the figure further below allows assessing the quality of the lock.
+Furthermore, the FFT in the figure below allows assessing the quality of the lock.
 This is practical when the integrator gain of the PID is being fine-tuned to dampen self-oscillations of the PID lock.

-![lock_characterization](lock_characterization.png)

 ![FFT](FFT.png)